 - Matricula Consular De Alta Seguridad (MCAS) issued by the Mexican Consulate

-A criminal background check will be done on all visitors.
+A criminal background check will be done for all visitors.
 A convicted felon or anyone who is on parole or has a warrant for his or her arrest is not allowed to visit any detention facility.
 Upon passing of all clearance procedures, visitors will be allowed to visit with the minors housed at the Sacramento County Juvenile Hall.

 Exchange of any items with minors at the Sacramento County Juvenile Hall is not allowed unless approved by the Jail Staff.

-Items you may bring for the minors
+Items you may bring to the minors

 - One (1) white handkerchief